Quantifying Data Augmentation for LiDAR based 3D Object Detection: Conclusion Future Work

 \section{Conclusion \& Future Work}

-In this work we provide a lot of insight into the effectiveness of different augmentation techniques for LiDAR based 3D Object Detection.
-We hope that other researches can now take those findings and apply them to their work without going through such a thorough and tedious augmentation study themselves.
-Further, we uncovered how important data augmentation for LiDAR based 3D Object Detection really is and that it seemingly plays a significant role for all methods we know that are based on the SECOND~\cite{SECOND} code-base.
+In this work, we provide many insights into the effectiveness of different augmentation techniques for LiDAR based 3D Object Detection.
+We demonstrate that our improved augmentation policy \#41 transfers well to other 3D Object Detection methods and are not just limited to the KITTI~\cite{KITTI} dataset.
+We hope that other practitioners can now take our findings off the shelf and apply them successfully to their work.
+Further, we uncovered how important data augmentation for LiDAR based 3D Object Detection really is and that it seemingly plays a significant role for many state of the art 3D Object Detection methods.

-In future work we want to investigate, how transferable such augmentation policies are to other datasets and if transfer learning is possible for LiDAR based 3D Object Detection methods.
+In future work, we want to investigate why \textit{Ground Removal} can harm 3D Object Detection performance.
+One explanation for the deterioration could be that significant scene / neighborhood context is getting destroyed by removing the points belonging to the ground.
+However, more experiments are needed to test this hypothesis, \eg by estimating the ground plane~\cite{paigwar:hal-02927350} or using semantic ground truth information provided by SemanticKITTI~\cite{SemanticKITTI} or nuScenes-lidarseg~\cite{fong2021panoptic}.